m-joon-ixix/m-joon-ixix.github.io/index.md

 ## About Me

 Nice to meet you!
-I am Minjoon (Miles) Choi, a senior undergraduate student majoring Computer Science & Engineering at Seoul National University.
+I am Minjoon (Miles) Choi, an undergraduate student majoring Computer Science & Engineering at Seoul National University.
 <br/><br/>
-I am currently performing research on the behavior of language models, especially when facing external knowledge that conflicts their internal memory or knowledge that is irrelevant from given queries.
+I am interested in, and performing research on Large Language Models.
-I have a deep interest on enhancing the robustness and reliability of language models.
+Specifically, I have a deep interest on investigating the knowledge encoded in language models, and enhancing the robustness/fairness of these models.
-These days, I am expanding my area of interest to the concept of RALMs and how to make use of data in the process of pursuing more reliable AI.
 <br/><br/>
 Previously, I have worked for 3 years as a software developer at Dunamu, a Fin-Tech corporation that developed Korea's #1 digital asset exchange Upbit.
 You can find out more about my professional experience in my CV.